DimitriPalmer22/Relapse-Code-Documentation/_temp/04-03 Shbeeb Playtesting Notes.md

 ### Movement3

 - A real problem we have is that the crane moves the shipping containers to areas offscreen.
 As a result, the player does not know where to go sometimes.
-- We could have a flashing light for some things to draw attention to where the cranes move to.
+	- We could have a flashing light for some things to draw attention to where the cranes moved to.
+Or even on the crane itself.

+### The Horde Mode Level
-- The space isnt engaging enough rn
+- The space itself isn't engaging enough rn
 	- Add some interactable elements
-- Our game has multiple mechanics and stuff, we can play into that a little more in the combat areas so that its not just run and shoot
+	- Our game has multiple mechanics (wall running / sliding / etc.), we can play into that a little more in the combat areas so that its not just run and shoot
-- Elevation utility
+- We could use elevation as utility for the player
+-